 Alners Gorse is a wonderful remnant of the once-extensive commons of north Dorset

-The reserve’s habitats are being restored after many years of neglect, through scrub control, removal of unwanted trees and grazing with Fell ponies.
+The reserve’s habitats are being restored after many years of neglect, through scrub control, removal of unwanted trees and grazing with Dartmoor ponies.
 It is an extremely rich site for all sorts of wildlife, especially butterflies and moths.
 The grassland is being restored to enable Marsh Fritillary to re-colonise from nearby sites.

 Area: 14.4 hectares